 To help protect shareholders, the legal and regulatory requirements for a public limited company are more onerous than for private limited companies.
 For example, additional restrictions include:

-- A suitably qualified company secretary must be appointed (not required for a private company)
+• A suitably qualified company secretary must be appointed.
+This appointment is optional for a private company

 If the company’s shares are listed, the company will also need to follow the rules of the market.
 These rules, particularly those to be listed on the London Stock Exchange, are demanding.